knz/hydrapy/docs/langif.rst

   the clean up list.

-  The reference is always removed from the clean up list, even if there are multiple other references to the object.
+  The reference is always removed from the clean up list, even if there are multiple other references to the object and ``release`` simply decreases the reference count.

 With this modification to the semantics of ``release``, the box code can then *optionally* control deallocation.